pixelplex/tacchain/NETWORKS.md

 #### Upgrade binary to v1.0.1 and restart

-At block height TBD your node should halt and throw error `"UPGRADE "v1.0.1" NEEDED at height: TBD: enable inflation. module=x/upgrade"`.
+At block height 2176500 your node should halt and throw error `"UPGRADE "v1.0.1" NEEDED at height: 2176500: enable inflation. module=x/upgrade"`.
 Now you need to stop your node, upgrade binary and restart.

 ``` shell
 git checkout v1.0.1